 Based on progress, candidates complete an employment readiness assessment program and are provided information about how Ivy Tech Community College can prepare them for gainful employment.

 Belden is a global technology company focused on providing solutions for the reliable and secure transmission of data, audio and video that meet the ever-expanding needs of today’s commercial and domestic consumers across the globe.
-We have been manufacturing in Richmond, IN, since 1928, and are one of the biggest employers in Wayne County, IN.
+We have been manufacturing in Richmond, IN, since 1928.
+Belden’s Richmond plant produces high end broadcast industrial and network cables, employing approximately 450 individuals.
+Belden also has a distribution center and corporate office in the Richmond area, making us the second largest employer in Wayne County.